Governorship of Franklin D. Roosevelt: First term (1929–1931)

-Tammany Hall and second term 1931-1932
+Tammany Hall and second term (1931–1932)

 The main weakness of the Roosevelt administration was the blatant corruption of the Tammany Hall machine in New York City, where the mayor, Jimmy Walker, was the puppet of Tammany boss John F. Curry, and where corruption of all kinds was rife.
 Roosevelt had made his name as an opponent of Tammany, but he needed the machine's goodwill to be re-elected in 1930 and for a possible future presidential bid.
 In response to various allegations of public corruption among the judiciary, police force, the city government, and organized crime, Roosevelt began the Seabury Commission investigations in 1930.
-Many public officials were removed from office.
+The state probe uncovered extensive fiscal improprieties, and many public officials were removed from office.
+In August 1932, Roosevelt forced Tammany's hand on the corruption issue by convening a public hearing on the question of removing Walker as mayor.
+Walker resigned on September 1, following a State Supreme Court ruling upholding the governor's authority to remove him for cause.

 On September 28, 1930, the Republican state convention nominated former U.S. Attorney Charles H. Tuttle for the governorship and State Senator Caleb H. Baumes for lieutenant governor.
 With Tuttle losing Republican support because he was regarded as insufficiently "dry" on the Prohibition question (he favored prohibiting the sale and transportation of alcohol but thought it was a state issue, not federal), and the electoral tide turning towards Democrats as voters largely blamed Republicans for the Great Depression, Roosevelt and Lieutenant Governor Herbert H. Lehman won landslide reelections in November, leaving Roosevelt well-positioned to run for president in 1932.

-Roosevelt's second term in Albany was focused on measures to counter the effects of the Depression, including the Temporary Emergency Relief Administration to provide public works employment, as well as legislation on unemployment compensation, banking reform, and reforestation of marginal farmland.
-In August 1932, Roosevelt forced Tammany's hand on the corruption issue by convening a public hearing on the question of removing Walker as mayor.
-Walker resigned on September 1, following a State Supreme Court ruling upholding the governor's authority to remove him for cause.
+Roosevelt proposed an economic relief package and the establishment of the Temporary Emergency Relief Administration to distribute those funds.
+Led first by Jesse I. Straus and then by Harry Hopkins, the agency assisted over one-third of New York's population between 1932 and 1938.
+Roosevelt became the first state governor to advocate openly for a federal old-age pension system and in 1930 passed through the legislature a bill creating old-age insurance for New Yorkers over 70 years of age.
+He also signed into law the Power Authority Act, which provided for public development of the state's waterpower resources.
+Roosevelt supported reforestation with the Hewitt Amendment in 1931, which gave birth to New York's State Forest system.